NeuroDesk/neurodesk.github.io/content/en/developers/new_tools/add_tool.md

    1. clone our fork of Neurodocker: git clone https://github.com/NeuroDesk/neurodocker/
    2. install neurodocker: cd neurodocker; python -m pip install .
    3. run the build script with the --debug flag: https://github.com/NeuroDesk/neurocontainers/blob/master/recipes/lcmodel/build.sh
+   <pre class="language-shell command-line" data-prompt="$"><code>chmod +x build.sh
+   ./build.sh -debug</code></pre>
-   4. test running some commands within the container that should be avaialble in your local docker container repository
+   4. test running some commands within the container that should be available in your local docker container repository
+   5. if your application requires a Matlab Runtime and you get an error about shared library "libmwlaunchermain.so" not found, check which version of the runtime was installed by the build script

 7) Update changes in local git repository
 <pre class="language-shell command-line" data-prompt="$"><code>git add recipes/newapp/build.sh recipes/newapp/README.md .github/workflows/newapp.yml